 Intervention programs are an important way to help struggling students (Bowman, 2005).
 Progress monitoring students can help teachers understand student deficiencies.
 Progress monitoring programs are easy to administer, and they give teacher valuable student information about student progress.

 Another idea to reduce retention rates involves redesigning the school structures.
-Traditional school designs of grouping students by age were adopted in the mid-19th century (McCollum et al., 1999).
-Cross-grade groupings could be an alternative to retaining students (McCollum et al., 1999).
+Traditional school designs of grouping students by age were adopted in the mid-19th century (Wells, 2016).
+Cross-grade groupings could be an alternative to retaining students (Lynch, 2013).
 This model would rate students by skills not ages.
 Multiage classrooms allow students to progress and learn at individual paces (Lynch, 2013).

-Other alternatives to retention are providing support services for students as well as using classroom assessments to guide the instruction of the classroom (McCollum et al., 1999).
+Other alternatives to retention are providing support services for students as well as using classroom assessments to guide the instruction of the classroom (Wells, 2016).

 Instead of relying on one end-of-the-year assessment, teachers need to use classroom assessments throughout the year to guide instruction and help close achievement gaps for students (Lynch, 2013).
 Early interventions and extended learning time for students can help close achievement gaps early so that retentions are not necessary.